gulhameed361/TRF-Solver/README.md

   a.
 Benchmarking.yml (recommended for conda), or
   b. requirements.txt (for pip users in a virtualenv).
 - Activate the environment.
 - Open Spyder IDE, then open one of the ".py" files.
-For example, open Benchmarking-COBYLA.py and uncomment the formulation/code of problem 1.
+For example, open Benchmarking-COBYLA.py and uncomment the formulation/code of problem 1 (i.e., P1).
 Run the code.
 Repeat the process for all 25 problems to reproduce benchmarking results for each DFO solver.

 Have feedback or questions?
 Please email: gulhameed361@gmail.com.
 Thanks for using the TRF Solver — enjoy optimising!